An elderly person falling can be devastating. Falls lead to bumps and bruises at best and severe injury or death at the worst.

 - Locate the trash can so that it is easy to get to in as few steps as possible but also not in an area where it can be tripped over.

-- Put their most commonly used dishes and drinkware in the lowest shelf of the cabinets.
+- Put the most commonly used dishes and drinkware on the lowest shelf of the cabinets.
 The reduces the temptation to use a stool or stand on tippy toes to get an item.
 If a stool is necessary, get a step stool with a handle and rubber non-slip pad.

 - Same for the refrigerator, keep their favorite items at arm level to minimize bending over.